 Teams work with their host organizations on a four-month project engagement.
 Potential host organizations submit online questionnaires from June through September.
 In the questionnaire, potential hosts describe the scope of the challenges they are facing and the solutions they would like an H-Lab team to work on.
 We ask potential hosts to detail the skill sets and expertise they believe would be most useful for team members to possess.
 H-Lab faculty and mentors are available to assist potential host organizations in shaping and defining the project scope for the questionnaire.

 In September, H-Lab faculty match host organizations with the best-qualified teams.
 From September through December, the teams work with their hosts mostly from campus to first finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
 Host organizations and teams build their working relationships through online collaboration and regular conference calls through December.
 Each team works with an H-Lab faculty mentor, who meets frequently with the team and oversees the team’s progress, both logistically and substantively.
 The team, however, is in charge of building and managing the relationship with their host.

-In October and/or January, when MIT classes are not in session, teams work on site at their host organizations’ offices full-time for one week in October and up to three weeks in January, depending on the project design and scope.
+In January, when MIT classes are not in session, teams work on site, if feasable, at their host organizations’ offices full-time for up to three weeks, depending on the project design and scope.
 The teams’ final deliverables include a formal presentation and, more importantly, concrete analysis that host organizations can begin to use immediately.

-When selecting their project scope, host organizations can choose from a broad spectrum of health and healthcare challenges, such as operations management, analytics, IT, marketing, organizational dynamics, and other areas.
+When selecting their project scope, host organizations can choose from a broad spectrum of health and healthcare challenges, such as operations management, analytics, IT, marketing, organizational dynamics, startup challenges, and other management topics.